civol/HDLRuby/README.md

 end
 ```

-In this latter case, only `dff0` will have an inverted output, the other instances of `dff` will not change.
+In this latter case, only `dff0` will have an inverted output, the other
+instances of `dff` will not change.

+---

+Five, instantiations can be performed and handled in group like signals.
-Now assuming we opted for the first solution, we have now `dff_full`, a highly advanced D-FF with such unique features as an inverted output.
-So, we would like to use it in other designs, for example, a shift register of `n` bits.
-Such a system will include a generic number of `dff_full` instances and can be
+For example we can use the `dff_full` module it in other designs, for
+example, a shift register of `n` bits using this approach.
+Such a system
+will include a generic number of `dff_full` instances and can be
-described as follows making use of the native Ruby method `each_cons` for connecting them:
+described as follows making use of the parallel iterating methods `heach`
+and `heach_cons` (whose behavior corresponds to the Ruby methods `each`
+and `each_cons`):

 ```ruby
 system :shifter do |n|